 Here’s the trick to possibly not paying student loans living abroad: By earning foreign income and switching to an income-driven repayment plan, you could reduce your federal student loan payments to $0 per month.
 If you can keep this going long enough and if tax laws don’t change, you might even get your entire balance forgiven.

 Although there are downsides to this approach — including ballooning interest on your loans and the fact that private loans aren’t affected — halting federal loan payments could free you to explore the world for a period of time.
 You could teach English in Argentina or motorbike through Vietnam, all thanks to an income-driven repayment plan.

 Not paying student loans while living abroad: Income-driven repayment 101

 In order to understand how to avoid paying student loans while living abroad, you first need to understand income-driven student loan repayment plans.

 The government offers four income-driven repayment plans to borrowers with federal student loans: Income-Based Repayment (IBR), Pay As You Earn (PAYE), Revised Pay As You Earn (REPAYE), and Income-Contingent Repayment (ICR).

-“Payments under an income-driven plan are calculated using whatever income documentation you provide,” said student loan lawyer Adam Minsky.
+“Payments under an income-driven plan are calculated using whatever income documentation you provide,” said Adam Minsky, a Boston-based student loan lawyer.